RonanChance/Data-Viz/README.md

 # An Analysis of Tickborne Disease Treatment

 This project is exploring the severe reactions that occur during antibiotic treatment of tick-borne disease.
-The data is retrieved from FAERS (FDA Adverse Events Reporting System) at https://fis.fda.gov.
+The data is retrieved from FAERS (FDA Adverse Events Reporting System) at [FIS FDA](https://fis.fda.gov).

 In this research I define tick-borne disease as any of the following:
 - Lyme Disease (any Borrelia)